Fascism in Peru: Early foundations

-The early 1930s saw an era of political polarization and a critical decade within Peruvian society, with a rise of strong mass movement in the political scene, including socialist and communist parties, including the APRA, lead by Víctor Raúl Haya de la Torre.
-The Great Depression made Augusto B. Leguía’s 11-year length regime enter into crisis after losing much of its financial support, which was dependant on international loans.
+The early 1930s saw an era of political polarization and a critical decade within Peruvian society, with a rise of strong mass movement in the political scene, including socialist and communist parties, including the APRA, led by Víctor Raúl Haya de la Torre.
+The Great Depression made Augusto B. Leguía’s 11-year length regime enter into crisis after losing much of its financial support, which was dependent on international loans.
 Major public works were halted, the cost of living increased, and unemployment ensued.
 Military institutions suffered from a lack of financial liquidity, reaching its peak with the failure to pay its troops.
-The regime lost its popularity and had an strong opposition of from distinct and heterogeneous groups, and the adoption of an indiscriminate reppresive policy against oppositors worsened the situation.
+The regime lost its popularity and had a strong opposition of from distinct and heterogeneous groups, and the adoption of an indiscriminate reppressive policy against oppositors worsened the situation.
 The Leguía dictatorship, during its rule, displaced and prosecuted the civilistas from the government.
-By 1931, after the situation had become untenable, the military, suffering both materially and institutionally, exerted pressure over Leguía’s regime, with some internal factions within the army wanted to displace him from the government.
+By 1931, after the situation had become untenable, the military, suffering both materially and institutionally, exerted pressure over Leguía's regime, with some internal factions within the army wanted to displace him from the government.